What do you do when you feel drained, exhausted, and out of battery? Are you wondering how to recharge yourself?

 We don’t take the time to rest and recharge effectively because even when we’re not working or taking care of those we love, we’re thinking about the next thing we need to do, or we’re worrying about something we forgot to do or didn’t do well enough.

-Alternatively, we’re scrolling through social media somewhat mindlessly and feeding our consciousness with extreme news stories, our friends’ drama, pictures of animals, food, and heavenly holiday destinations, all but for a brief second or two before we move on to the next post, and the next, and the next.
+Alternatively, we’re scrolling through social media somewhat mindlessly and feeding our consciousness with extreme news stories, our friends’ drama, pictures of animals, food, and heavenly holiday destinations, all but for a brief second or two before we move on to the next post.

-When was the last time you just shut off from the world outside and simply rested in your being?
-That means without Facebook or Instagram, without the latest Netflix show, and without thinking of the endless list of tasks, chores, and responsibilities on your plate?
+When was the last time you completely unplugged from the world outside and simply rested in your being – without Facebook, Instagram, or the latest Netflix show, and without thinking of the endless list of tasks, chores, and responsibilities on your plate?

 Don’t worry if it’s been a while; all of us forget to take time away from the world’s busyness.
 However, the important thing is that now that you realize how much you’ve neglected your need to rest and recharge, you commit to making time for it.